akimd/bison/README-hacking.md

 #endif
 ```

-Don't indent with leading spaces in the skeletons (it's ok in the grammar
+Don't indent with leading spaces in the skeletons (it's OK in the grammar
 files though, e.g., in `%code {...}` blocks).

 On occasions, use `cppi -c` to see where we stand.
 We don't aim at full